mjdominus/util/README.md

 total.  `addup` _n_ splits each line into fields and totals the n'th field in each line.

+`also` is a wrapper around `guessfile` and `menupick`, described below.
+It guesses which files you might have meant, presents a menu to let you select which ones you actually meant, and then opens emacs buffers for those files.

 `copy-if-changed` doesn't work yet.
 Don't use it.

 `count` generates a report of the unique lines in the input, sorted by